bioinformaticsdotca/HT-Biology_2017/Pathways/module2_lab/mod2_lab_GSEA.md

 Tip: how to generate a rank file. /!\ The rank file is going to be provided for the lab, you don't need to generate it.

-Calculate the score
+Calculation of the score

 ![rankscore](https://github.com/bioinformaticsdotca/HT-Biology_2017/blob/master/Pathways/img/calculate_score.png?raw=true)

-Generate the rank file: select the gene names and score columns and save the file as tab delimited with the extension .rnk
+Generation of the rank file: select the gene names and score columns and save the file as tab delimited with the extension .rnk

 ![generaterank](https://github.com/bioinformaticsdotca/HT-Biology_2017/blob/master/Pathways/img/make_rank_file.png?raw=true)